appINPP/Prometheus-ARCA/README.md

 # Prometheus-ARCA

-This repository offers additional codes for Prometheus, in order to produce neutrino simulations in ARCA.
+This repository offers additional codes for Prometheus, in order to produce neutrino simulations for ARCA.
 You can find production and additional scripts.

-## Production
+## Production Codes

 ### batches_production.py
 produces neutrino simulations in batches in separate cores.
 Simulated events are saved in the output file inside Prometheus in parquet format.
 You should use the supported arguments to control: